GilbertKMutai/BlazorBookApp/README.md

 1. Clone or download the project.
 1. Open the project in your code editor or IDE.
 1. dotnet build
 1. dotnet run --project BlazorBookApp.Server (For Visual Studio, set BlazorBookApp.Server as the startup project.
-Right click it in the solution explorer and set as `Set As Startup Project`)
+You do this by right clicking `BlazorBookApp.Server` in the solution explorer, in the dropdown, click set as `Set As Startup Project`)

 App will be available at: https://localhost:7165